gabbo89/EEA2024-2025/docs/3a4a_genome_wide_R.md

 <br>

-# 1. Filtering of the dataset
+# 1. Filter the dataset
 Before reading the file in `R` we need to filter the file in order to remove positions without coverage and by selecting the methylation contexts (`CG`) of interest.
 We will use again `awk` for this purpose.

 The file has been already used in the previous tutorial. (add link)